Addiction to SpendingBy Dr. Margaret Paul

 Mary Beth is missing a major aspect of taking loving care of oneself in the face of another's unloving behavior.
-She is bypassing the core feelings of loneliness and heartbreak she feels when her mother yells at her and criticizes her.
+She is bypassing the painful feelings of loneliness, heartbreak, and helplessness over her mother that she feels when her mother yells at her and criticizes her.

 Now it was habitual.
 She automatically disconnected from herself when anyone was in any way unloving to her with their anger, blame, criticism, or withdrawal.
 It was no longer just about her mother - it happened all the time at work and with her boyfriend.
 Each time someone was in any way uncaring with her, she would shut down, go for the sugar, and then go out and buy stuff.
 While she felt better for the moment, she found that she was feeling more and more empty and needing more and more sugar, junk food, and things to fill her up.

-Now, as an adult, Mary Beth needed to learn to feel and manage the loneliness, heartache, and heartbreak she felt when others were uncaring.
+Now, as an adult, Mary Beth needed to learn to feel and manage the loneliness, heartbreak ,and helplessness she felt when others were uncaring.

 I gave her a few minutes to move through these feelings.

 "Are you willing to practice this every time someone is uncaring to you and see how this affects your spending?"